kubernetes/enhancements/keps/sig-api-machinery/3903-unknown-version-interoperability-proxy/README.md

 -->

 ###### Does this feature depend on any specific services running in the cluster?

+No, but it does depend on the `StorageVersion` feature in kube-apiserver.

 <!--
 Think about both cluster-level services (e.g. metrics-server) as well